-The Status of the Fear of the Leaders and Saints [Awliya'] of Allah
+Chapter - The Status of the Fear of the Leaders and Saints [Awliya'] of Allah

-A brief look at the invaluable role of fear of Allah and the praise that has been made in regard to it makes us comprehend why the saints [awliya'] of Allah used to preserve the highest level of this state in themselves, by studying the states of the Noble Prophet (S) and the Pure Imams ('a) we come across amazing states which if one or two hadiths had been narrated about them, there was room for man to doubt the existence of those states but they have not been narrated once or twice, on the contrary a lot of hadiths have been narrated in a successive way or with unbroken chains of transmission in regard to these states, to the extent that whenever we remember the personality of Imam 'Ali ('a), our minds are associated with his weeping and wailing and implorations and it is not possible at all to imagine Imam 'Ali ('a) without having an image of fear of Allah and also it is not possible at all to remember Imam al-Sajjad ('a) without the state of fear and dread of Allah.
+A brief look at the invaluable role of fear of Allah and the praise that has been made in regard to it makes us comprehend why the saints [awliya'] of Allah used to preserve the highest level of this state in themselves, by studying the states of the Noble Prophet (S) and the Pure Imams ('a) we come across amazing states which if one or two hadiths had been narrated about them, there was room for man to doubt the existence of those states but they have not been narrated once or twice, on the contrary a lot of hadiths have been narrated in a successive way or with unbroken chains of transmission in regard to these states, to the extent that whenever we remember the personality of Imam 'Ali ('a), our minds are associated with his weeping and wailing and implorations and it is not possible at all to remember Imam al-Sajjad ('a) without the state of fear and dread of Allah.
 The Du'a' Abu Hamzah al-Thumali and the rest of his supplications are delicate cases in point and are indicative of the existence of his extraordinary fear of Allah which is unimaginable for us.